twmeggett/ifit_demo/README.md

 This is an example of a portable Vue data grid component.
 The demo page is hooked up to a Firebase database, managing the data passed into the component to be displayed.

-## Sorting

--Columns are sortable by default by clicking on the column name in the header.

--The name column sorts by last name using a custom sort function passed to the component

-## Filtering

--Columns are filterable by entering text into the text inputs below the column name.

--The Data column filters by the displayed data (MM/DD/YYYY) instead of the timestamp by using a custom filter method passed to the component

-## Searching

--All of the data is searchable by entering text into the search bar

--Data will still be sorted and filtered correctly

-## Editing

--The Description column is an example of an editable column on click

--Press enter or click away from the input after editing the description to have the passed in onChange function update the data

--Press escape to reset the description to it's previous value

--Changed data is saved to the firebase database

-## Custom Cell Template

--Both Date and Amount columns have custom templates passed in to properly format the data

 #Vue Component Example
 ```
 <vue-table :columns="columns" :rows="payments">